 Gifted Program Coordinator: Dr. Martha K. Cantrell, 706-754-2110 x128

-Discovery Program - The Discovery Program is a gifted enrichment pullout-model where students are centered at the Discovery Center located at Fairview Elementary.
+Discovery Program - The Discovery Program is a gifted enrichment pullout-model.
+The Discovery Center is located at Fairview Elementary.
 Students are transported from their home school to the Discovery Center one day each week to join same-age gifted students from each of our elementary schools.

-The goal of the Discovery Program is to provide an extension of learning opportunities, the development of individual potential, the enhancement of students’ self-concept, and the advancement toward becoming an independent learner beyond the opportunities of the regular classroom.
-The program does this through development in four major areas: cognitive skills, learning skills, research and reference skills, and communication skills.
+The goals of the Discovery Program are to provide an extension of learning opportunities, the development of individual potential, the enhancement of students’ self-concept, and the advancement toward becoming an independent learner beyond the opportunities of the regular classroom.
+The program focuses on development in four major areas: cognitive skills, learning skills, research and reference skills, and communication skills.
 The curriculum is interdisciplinary.

 Eligibility for gifted services in the state of Georgia requires a collection of student data in the areas of mental ability, achievement, creativity, and motivation.
-A unique feature of our gifted resource center is a focus on critical thinking, creativity, and problem solving through integrated units of study enhanced by activities that target each student's area(s) of giftedness.
-Students use these skills to develop individual and group projects that are interest-driven or extensions of classroom curriculum.
+A unique feature of our gifted resource center is a focus on critical thinking, creativity, and problem solving through integrated units of study that give particular focus on science, technology, engineering, and mathematics enhanced by the arts (STEAM).
+In addition to units of study, activities are provided that target each student's area(s) of giftedness.
+Students develop individual and group projects that are interest-driven or extensions of classroom curriculum.
 Discovery students are encouraged to develop individual talents and to become self-directed lifelong learners.

 Gifted services in middle school are provided through the advanced content model.
 This means that students are scheduled for classes for which the curriculum is modified for an advanced learner.
 If a teacher with the appropriate training is available, courses are offered in all core content areas through honors courses.
 Otherwise, an advanced course is offered.
 In mathematics, students accelerate curriculum so sixth, seventh, and eighth grade math is completed in two years and the first high school course, Honors Algebra I, is taken in the eighth grade.
 In English Language Arts, the first high school course, Honors 9th English Lit/Comp, is taken in the eighth grade.
 Placement in advanced content courses is based on a student’s need for acceleration or increased depth and rigor in a particular content area.
 Parents will receive communication of the recommended course placements and areas of continuation of gifted services each year.